SFDO-Tooling/CumulusCI/docs/data.md

 CumulusCI will detect these reference cycles during mapping generation and ask the user for assistance resolving them into a linear sequence of load and extract operations.
-In most cases, selecting the schema\'s most core object (often a standard object like Account) will successfully resolve reference cycles.
-CumulusCI will automatically tag affected relationship fields with `after` directives to ensure they\'re populated after their target records become available.
+In most cases, selecting the schema's most core object (often a standard object like Account) will successfully resolve reference cycles.
+CumulusCI will automatically tag affected relationship fields with `after` directives to ensure they're populated after their target records become available.

 #### Options